 And, a Little Back Story

-Smartling already provides many connectors – for Adobe Experience Manager, Drupal, Github, Hybris, Magento, Sitecore, and WordPress – and many more such as the Demandware translation plugin are on the way.
+Smartling already provides many connectors – for Adobe Experience Manager, Drupal, Code Repositories, Hybris, Magento, Sitecore, and WordPress – and many more such as the Demandware translation plugin are on the way.
 These connectors are all different and similar.
 They’re different in the sense that they try to be as close to the system we’re integrating with as possible.
 So, as the systems themselves are different, so are the connectors.

 At the same time, they’re all trying to achieve the same thing: simplicity in translation.
 You want to be able to take content, specify the language to translate it to, and then just push a button and wait for translations to come in.
 This is a universal requirement for connectors.